beaussan/2020-2021-master-projects/pages/hasura/useCase.md

 Metadata is used to configure Hasura, here I need it to configure relationship between tables.

 To build my data model I use Hasura console.
-Exist two ways to access to the console: by the url(http://hasura/console) or by launching it from CLI, the advantage if you are running it from CLI is that modifications applied will be automatically generated in the migrations/ directory and the metadata are exported in the metadata/ directory.
+Exist two ways to access to the console: by the url(http://hasura/console), if it is activated, or by launching it from CLI, the advantage if you are running it from CLI is that modifications applied will be automatically generated in the migrations/ directory and the metadata are exported in the metadata/ directory.

 Launch from CLI: